Direct detection of primordial black hole relics as dark matter: Evaporation and spontaneous charge

 Regarding stability, the thermodynamics of near-extremal black holes is still not fully understood.
 They certainly cannot emit neutral particles if the cosmic censorship conjecture holds.
 But all known charged particles satisfy $|q|>m$, so it may be possible for an extremal black hole to athermally emit charged particles.
-This is a major motivation for the weak gravity conjecture \citep{ArkaniHamed:2006dz}.
+If not, then there exists an infinite set of stable extremal states, one for each charge number.
+The existence of such an infinite tower of stable states without any corresponding gauge symmetry is believed to be incompatible with string-theoretic UV completions \citep{Vafa:2005ui}.
+This is a major motivation for the weak gravity conjecture \citep[WGC,][]{ArkaniHamed:2006dz}, which requires that for \emph{any} gauge symmetry, there exists a state with charge $|q|>m$.
+The WGC was posited in part to allow extremal black holes to be unstable, precisely in order to prevent the appearance of such an infinite tower in the spectrum of a theory.

 Note that athermal emission in the extremal state is consistent with the emission rate in \cref{eq:species-emission-rate}: in the limit of small $T$, the rate vanishes if the argument of the exponential is positive.
 On the other hand, for a sufficiently large and negative chemical potential $q\Phi$, the argument of the exponential is negative, and the low-temperature limit is proportional to $\Gamma_{\ell,m,p}(\omega,T,q\Phi)$.
 Recall that $\Phi=-Q/r_+$ in our case, and for an extremal RN black hole, $r_+=M=Q$.
 Then the argument of the exponential is negative as long as $q\Phi<-\omega$, so the requirement for the black hole to produce a particle of charge $q$ and mass $m$ is exactly that $|q|>m$.
 Thus, resolving the question of stability depends on the calculation of the coefficient $\Gamma_{\ell,m,p}$.
 Heuristically, the black hole could still radiate because the electric field at the surface of the black hole remains strong, so particle-antiparticle pairs could still be separated by the Schwinger mechanism, even though the surface gravity vanishes.
 Several authors \citep{Vagenas:2000am,Khriplovich:2002qn,Chen:2014yfa} discuss emissions from extremal and near-extremal states in more detail.

 Regarding the physicality of the extremal state, the third law of black hole thermodynamics is analogous to the ordinary third law of thermodynamics, which implies that no statistical system can attain a temperature of exactly zero (see e.g. \citet{Belgiorno:2004} for an extensive discussion).
 The applicability of statistical laws to small black holes remains an active area of research \citep[see e.g.][]{Preskill:1991tb}, but the situation is readily understood heuristically: as a black hole approaches extremality, its temperature decreases according to \cref{eq:rn-temperature}, and its emission rate decreases.
 This may stall evaporation temporarily, but the black hole cannot evaporate to an extremal state by this mechanism.
 The next question, then, is whether such stalling is significant on cosmological timescales.
 The stalling of evaporation near extremality was studied numerically for large black holes by \citet{Hiscock:1990}.
 They conclude that although the third law is satisfied at all times, the reduction of the emission rate in the near-extremal limit can prolong the black hole lifetime considerably.